A2XP: Towards Private Domain Generalization: Methods

 \subsection{Attention-based Generalization}

 Our key idea is to combine the experts in a way that makes images from unseen domains to be correctly classified.
 We combined experts by weight-averaging them.
 A weight must indicate how much an expert is needed for a given specific image.
 This requirement can be implemented using the cross-attention mechanism.
 In this case, the experts become ``keys'' $(K)$ and ``values'' $(V)$, a target image becomes ``query'' $(Q)$ of attention.
 The attention weight is calculated as the similarity between $Q$ and $K$.
 Instead of directly comparing $Q$ and $K$, we used embedding vectors.
-We have a pretrained network as a shared embedder network and two different trainable head linear layers for $Q$ and $K$ each.
-The embedder networks work as projections that help to properly compare $Q$ and $K$.
+We have a pre-trained network as a shared embedder network and two different trainable head linear layers for $Q$ and $K$ each. $Q$ and $K$ are embedded through a shared encoder and their respective linear heads.
 Then scalar attention weights are obtained as much as the number of the experts, and $VQK^\top$ becomes the prompt for the target image.

 However, there are two problems.
 First, the experts are independently optimized in different domains, which makes a significant difference in scales.
 We solved this by dividing the experts with the $L_2$-norm of each of themselves for normalization.
 The second problem is that the weights can be saturated too much because the weights are independently calculated without scaling such as $\operatorname{softmax}$ function.
 Mapping the weights into $[-1, 1]$ using $\tanh$ function mitigates this problem.
 As a result, the prompt $(\symprompt_{N+1,k})$ for a $k$-th target image $(\syminput_{N+1,k} \in \symdomain_{N+1})$ can be formulated as: